AutoConfig Filter Types

 Generic filters | Used for all job types. |

 Ticker filters request data from exchange tickers at the time the job runs.
-Different types of filters can be applied to add or remove pairs, but not all filter types work on every exchange due to varying availability of required data.
-For example, on Huobi AutoConfig, last price is used instead of bid/ask for all price-related filters.
+Different types of filters can be applied to add or remove pairs.
+However, not all filter types work on every exchange due to varying availability of required data.
+For example, on Huobi AutoConfig, the last price is used instead of bid/ask for all price-related filters.

-The following table provides an overview of available filter types with their descriptions and any additional details.
+The following table overviews available filter types, their descriptions, and any additional details.

 Type | Description | Example | Extras |